Educational Opportunities for Veterans

 Utilizing your VA Benefit at Roseman

-For students which have used their benefit at previous institutions and received the tuition and fees up front and/or the benefit covered the majority of the costs, it is different at Roseman.
-Hopefully the following example will explain how certification works at Roseman and provide guidance for you in determining your financial needs.
+If you have previously used your VA benefits at other institutions where the tuition and fees were paid upfront and/or the benefit covered the majority of your costs, please note that the process is different at Roseman.
+The example below explains how certification works at Roseman and provides guidance for planning your financial needs.

-Traditional schools have start and end dates in August and December for fall and Jan and May for spring.
-Since there are few start and end dates, tuition and fees are disbursed in one lump sum (i.e. Ch 33) at the beginning of the academic year.
-At Roseman due to the block schedule there are more start and end dates and therefore the tuition and fees must be broken down by credit hour and disbursed two weeks prior to each block.
-Confirmation the student showed up for the first day of the block must take place prior to release of the monies so there is no debt incurred.
-Essentially, Roseman per credit hour as compared to a traditional school is more and therefor the VA education benefit is used up before the end of the academic year.
-This means prospective students should understand that other financial means must be considered in order to cover costs.
-While the VA education benefit helps it does not cover all of the costs.
-This even means if the student is approved for Ch 33 at 100%.
+Traditional schools have set start and end dates (e.g., August–December for Fall and January–May for Spring).
+Because there are fewer start and end dates, tuition and fees are disbursed in one lump sum (e.g., Ch 33) at the beginning of the academic year.
+Roseman operates on a block schedule, which means there are multiple start and end dates.
+Therefore, the tuition and fees must be broken down by credit hour and disbursed two weeks before each block.
+Funds are released only after confirming that the student attended the first day of the block to avoid creating debt.
+Essentially, Roseman’s per-credit-hour cost is higher than at traditional schools, so VA education benefits may be exhausted before the end of the academic year.
+Even if you are approved for Chapter 33 at 100%, VA benefits will not cover all costs.
+Students should plan for additional financial resources.

-Students who wish to utilize their benefit should provide the Student Services Office with:
+Students who wish to utilize their VA benefit should provide the Student Services Office with:

-• Declaration of Intent to Apply for VA Benefits Form (provided by Student Services Office)
+- Declaration of Intent to Apply for VA Benefits Form (provided by the Student Services Office)

-• Military Transcript (veterans only); if provided to the academic program please have them forward a copy to the Student Services Office
+- Military Transcript (veterans only).
+If submitted to your academic program, request they forward a copy to the Student Services Office.

-It is the student’s responsibility to understand how the benefit will be applied to their costs.
-Bursar and Financial Aid Offices are made aware of students which will be using this benefit provided the student has made initial contact with the Student Services Office.
+It is the student’s responsibility to understand how the benefit apply to their costs.
+The Bursar and Financial Aid Offices will be notified once you make initial contact with the Student Services Office.

 Roseman does not participate in the Yellow Ribbon program.

-It is important to know the VA academic year is August 1 through July 31.
-Therefore, when students exhaust the benefit for the academic year, they are not eligible again until August 1 of the next year.
-This is when other financial aid means kick in to cover costs.
-New students should expect to cover initial costs of student health insurance as well as the university issued IT equipment (iPad, laptop, etc).
-If students will be waiving the student health insurance plan through the school, they should then plan to do so through the online waiver portal.
-Students must waive each academic year by the noted deadlines regardless if an approved waiver is already on file.
+The VA academic year runs August 1 through July 31.
+Once benefits are exhausted for the year, eligibility resumes on August 1 of the following year.
+Other financial aid options will need to cover remaining costs.
+New students should expect to cover initial costs of student health insurance unless they waive the student health insurance plan through the online waiver portal.
+Students must submit a waiver each academic year by the published deadlines, even if they previously had an approved waiver on file.

 Scholarship Information